The Harry Jones page.

 And it was direct from North Wales, where they had their homes, all the way to Manchester-Piccadilly [station].

-and give you a pair of socks or something, give-aways sort of thing.
+you a pair of socks or something, give-aways sort of thing.

 WHJ was a proud, thorough workman.
 His loco was thoroughly checked – oil, sand boxes – before he left the shed.